x1nigo/VoidOS/README.md

 # VoidOS
-This is my bootstrapping script for void linux.
+This is my bootstrapping script for Void Linux.

 ## Requirements
 - A newly installed void linux system.